lademeister/ESP32-RaceBox/README.md

+#A quick CYD port for the ESP32-RaceBox project from https://github.com/lademeister/ESP32-RaceBox

-# RaceBox BLE blutooth client for ESP32 for RaceBox Micro, RaceBox Mini and RaceBox Mini S.
+## RaceBox BLE blutooth client for ESP32 for RaceBox Micro, RaceBox Mini and RaceBox Mini S.
-# for RaceBox devices from https://www.racebox.pro
+## for RaceBox devices from https://www.racebox.pro

 # The code allows connecting an ESP32 microcontroller to a RaceBox device.
 ## It displays live data from RaceBox and allows data parsing of the payload sent from RaceBox using bluetooth low energy (BLE).